GG1627/NodeComm/README.md

 </div>

-## 🚀 What is SynapseNet?
+## 🚀 What is NodeComm
+?

-SynapseNet reimagines what it means to be connected by making the invisible world of hardware interactions tangible and interactive.
+NodeComm reimagines what it means to be connected by making the invisible world of hardware interactions tangible and interactive.
 It's a **gesture-controlled 3D simulation** where you manage CPU cores, GPU clusters, and network switches using hand movements - turning complex system administration into an engaging, visual experience.

 ![Learning Mode](frontend/images/img2.png)